 Rather than buying an imported tree with a hefty carbon footprint, try and buy one that has been locally grown.

 If you’re in England then the Forestry Commission has Christmas tree sales centres dotted around the country.
 Here you can buy a sustainably grown, local, and eco-friendly Christmas tree.
+All profits are reinvested back into the Forestry Commission’s work on maintaining forests for future generations.

 Caring For Your Christmas Tree